neelima-j/palmerpenguins/README.md

 diamonds.rmd
 Explored the diamonds dataset to:

--explore the data with barplots
+- explore the data with barplots
--plot means and underlying data using jitter plots -control for variables and look for correlations using facet_grid
+- plot means and underlying data using jitter plots
+- control for variables and look for correlations using facet_grid